When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Contraindications for cryodestruction

-Cryodestruction is not performed when:
+Cryodestruction is not performed for:

 • infection of the genital organs;